-Understanding how to pay business taxes in the United States is essential to expanding your business.
+Understanding how to pay business taxes in the United States is essential to expanding your company to the American Market.
 Although it is a bureaucratic function that may seem complicated, it is possible to be on top of the subject after we discuss four topics in this post: federal income tax, state income tax, sales tax, and withholding tax.

 This content focuses on technology, e-commerce, and international trading companies incorporated in Delaware and Florida, where the partner is not a U.S. tax-paying resident.